samjones00/docs/docs/_documentation/web-new.md

     $ dotnet tool update -g web

-All features from the cross-platform `web` .NET Core tool are also available from the [.NET Core Windows Desktop app](/netcore-windows-desktop) tool, which can be used instead:
+All features from the cross-platform `web` .NET Core tool are also available from the [.NET Core Windows Desktop app](/netcore-windows-desktop) tool:

     $ dotnet tool install --global app